-Gabriel Paiuk (*1975) is a composer and sound artist whose recent work is focused on the way notions, practices and material aspects of sound mediation play a role in modulating our listening.
-His work takes the form of sound installations, compositions for instruments and electronics and collaborations with other disciplines.
+Gabriel Paiuk (*1975) is a composer and sound artist whose recent work is focused on the way notions, practices and material aspects of sound mediation inform how listening occurs.
+His work takes the form of sound installations, compositions for instruments and electronics and collaborations with different disciplines.

-Coupled to his artistic work he’s been involved in different research contexts.
-In 2019 he conceived and organised the international symposium Transformations of the Audible.
+Coupled to his artistic work he’s been involved in different research and educational contexts.
+In 2019 he conceived and curated the international symposium Transformations of the Audible, a collaboration between the HdK, Leiden University and West Den Haag.
 Since 2014 he is a member of the faculty staff at the Institute of Sonology (The Hague, NL) and is currently a PhD candidate in Leiden University under the supervision of Peter Ablinger, Julia Kursell and Marcel Cobussen.

-He has presented lectures, papers and conducted workshops within contexts such as the Master Artistic Research at KABK (Den Haag), Master in Scenography at the HKU (Utrecht), KASK-School of Arts (Ghent), the Amsterdam School for Cultural Analysis (University of Amsterdam), UNM - Young Nordic Music Days and the conference on the Philosophy of Human Technology Relations at the University of Twente.
+Since 2016 he leads a workshop on Sonic Scenography at the Master in Scenography at the HKU (Utrecht), and has given lectures and conducted workshops within contexts such as the Master Artistic Research at KABK (Den Haag), KASK-School of Arts (Ghent), the Amsterdam School for Cultural Analysis (UvA - Amsterdam), UNM - Young Nordic Music Days (Aarhus) and the conference on the Philosophy of Human Technology Relations at the University of Twente.
 His articles have been published in Organised Sound magazine (Cambridge University Press, UK) the Orpheus Institute research Series (Leuven University Press) Kunstlicht Tijdschrift Journal (Vrije Universiteit Amsterdam) and Reflexiones Marginales (Universidad Nacional Autónoma de México).

 Since 2001 he is composer and sound artist of the Buenos Aires-based La Otra dance company, having developed the sound of numerous works for dance/physical theatre premiered in numerous theatres and festivals in Buenos Aires and internationally.